 Some are drinking, some are gazing outdoors, some are talking, and some are flirting.
 It’s a frame of different emotions and vibrant stories you’d want to know more about.

 Although every art critic and analyst knew that the boating party painter featured his closest ones, they still didn’t succeed in identifying who was who in the Luncheon of the Boating Party.

-But kudos to the German art critic Julius Meier Grafe, the first person, who identified the people in the Luncheon of the Boating Party.
+But kudos to the German art critic Julius Meier Grafe, who was the first to identify the character in the Luncheon of the Boating Party.

 Julius’ observation was quite on-point as he figured out who is the owner of the Mason Fournaise, the son and daughter of Mason Fournaise, the Italian journalist, and others in this Renoir’s largest impressionist painting.